Slow Cooker Indian Chicken Curry Recipe

 Ingredients

-- 2 lbs (1 kg) Chicken (thighs//legs skinless bone-in)
+- 2 lbs (1 kg) Chicken thighs//legs skinless bone-in

-- 2 tablespoon Canola oil
+- 2 tbsp Canola oil

-- 8 large Garlic cloves (minced/grated )
+- 8 large Garlic cloves minced/grated

-- 3 inch Fresh ginger (grated)
+- 3 inch Fresh ginger grated

-- 4 tablespoon Tomato paste
+- 4 tbsp Tomato paste

-- 1 tablespoon Lemon juice
+- 1 tbsp Lemon juice

-- 2 tablespoon Coriander powder
+- 2 tbsp Coriander powder

-- 1 teaspoon Cumin powder
+- 1 tsp Cumin powder

-- ½ teaspoon Turmeric powder
+- ½ tsp Turmeric powder

-- 2 tablespoon Smoked sweet paprika
+- 2 tbsp Smoked sweet paprika

-- ½ teaspoon Garam masala
+- ½ tsp Garam masala

-- 1 teaspoon Kosher salt
+- 1 tsp Kosher salt

-- ½ teaspoon Black pepper
+- ½ tsp Black pepper

-- ½ cup (240 ml) Greek yogurt (or 1 cup coconut milk )
+- ½ cup (240 ml) Greek yogurt or 1 cup coconut milk

-- 1 cup Chicken stock
+- 1 cup (240 ml) Chicken stock

 - ¼ cup Cilantro chopped

-- Prep - Thaw the chicken at least an hour before cooking.
-Pat dry with a clean paper towel.
-Pro tip - Frozen or wet chicken will result in too much liquid in the finished dish,
+- Prep – Thaw the chicken for at least an hour before cooking.
+Pat it dry with a clean paper towel.
+Pro tip – Frozen or wet chicken will result in too much liquid in the finished dish,

-- Chicken - layer the chicken pieces into the sauce.
+- Chicken – layer the chicken pieces into the sauce.
 Press down with a wooden spoon to ensure all the pieces are covered with the sauce.
-Pro tip - we want every piece of chicken to absorb all the flavor so make sure to tuck them inside the sauce.
+Pro tip – We want every piece of chicken to absorb all the flavor, so make sure to tuck them inside the sauce.
 You may need to arrange them carefully.2 lbs Chicken

 - Chicken – Next, add the chicken pieces and season with salt and pepper.
 Bring to a boil.